Miami-Dade County, Florida: Structure of county government

 The Mayor of Miami-Dade County is elected countywide to serve a four-year term and is considered a "strong mayor".
-The mayor is not a member of the County Commission, appoints all 25 directors who oversee the operations of the County Departments and has veto power over the Commission.
+The mayor is not a member of the County Commission, appoints all 25 directors who oversee the operations of the County Departments and has veto power over the commission.
 A mayoral appointment and veto can only be overridden by a two-thirds majority of the County Commission.
-The post is occupied by Daniella Levine Cava, the county’s first female mayor.
+The post is occupied by Daniella Levine Cava, the county's first female mayor.

 The Board of County Commissioners is the legislative body, consisting of 13 members elected from single-member districts.
 Members are elected to serve four-year terms, and elections of members are staggered.
-The Board chooses a Chairperson, who presides over the Commission, as well as appoints the members of its legislative committees.
-The Board has a wide array of powers to enact legislation, create departments, and regulate businesses operating within the County.
-It also has the power to override the Mayor's veto with a two-thirds vote.
+The board chooses a chairperson, who presides over the commission, as well as appoints the members of its legislative committees.
+The board has a wide array of powers to enact legislation, create departments, and regulate businesses operating within the county.
+It also has the power to override the mayor's veto with a two-thirds vote.

 Florida's Constitution provides for five elected officials to oversee executive and administrative functions for each county (called "Constitutional Officers"): Sheriff, Property Appraiser, Supervisor of Elections, Tax Collector, and Clerk of the Circuit Court (also functions as Comptroller).
 However, the Constitution allows voters in home-rule counties (including Miami-Dade) to abolish the offices and reorganize them as subordinate County departments; Miami-Dade voters chose this option for Sheriff, Supervisor of Elections, and Tax Collector.
 The offices of Clerk of the Circuit Court, State Attorney, and Public Defender are still branches of State government and are, therefore, independently elected and not part of County government.

-Miami-Dade is the only county in Florida that does not have an elected sheriff or a "Sheriff's Office".
-Instead, the county's law enforcement agency is known as the Miami-Dade Police Department, and its leader is known as the Metropolitan Sheriff and Director of the Miami-Dade Police Department; Nonetheless, Miami-Dade Police badges bear the inscription, "Deputy Sheriff, Sheriff's Office, Dade County, Fla."
+Miami-Dade was the only county in Florida prior to January 6, 2024, that did not have an elected sheriff or a "Sheriff's Office".
+Instead, the county's law enforcement agency was known as the Miami-Dade Police Department, and its leader was known as the Metropolitan Sheriff and Director of the Miami-Dade Police Department; Nonetheless, its badges bore the inscription, "Deputy Sheriff, Sheriff's Office, Dade County, FLA."